tusharshah21/tushar-repo/README.md

-# 🌟 My Next.js Portfolio
+# 🌟 My Personal Portfolio

 Welcome to my portfolio built with Next.js!
 This project showcases my work, skills, and projects in a sleek and modern web application.

 ## 🚀 Live Demo
 Check out the live demo of my portfolio [here](https://tushar-portfolio-lemon.vercel.app/).

-## 🎨 Features
-- **Responsive Design:** Looks great on all devices.
-- **Modern Technologies:** Built with Next.js, Tailwind CSS, Framer Motion, and Three.js.
-- **Dynamic Content:** Content is dynamically fetched and rendered.
-- **SEO Optimized:** Best practices for search engine optimization.

 ## 📂 Project Structure
 Here's a brief overview of the project's structure:

 ## 🛠️ Technologies Used
 - [Next.js](https://nextjs.org/)